Men and Women, Sex and Orgasm

 The average person's "responsiveness" to food could probably not be adequately described by terms such as "high" or "low."
 One may enjoy food a great deal and yet eat only small quantities, or one may intensely enjoy a narrow spectrum of foods and dislike most others, or one may relish eating but begin to feel discomfort from it when the digestive processes get under way, or one may get more satisfaction from the social context of eating than from the food itself.)

 Of course in reality life is simpler than the above information would suggest.
 Most women enjoy intercourse, they prefer men to know how to last longer in bed, and they desire that any lover who they are going to appreciate in the longer term as a relationship partner is able to control his premature ejaculation sufficiently to give both the woman and the man pleasure during sex. naturally enough, as you may expect, retarded ejaculation does little or nothing to enhance the sexual pleasure of couples, and indeed may lead to break up if the issue is not resolved.
+More information on the subject of retarded ejaculation here.

 This general perspective does not mean that certain aspects of sexual responsiveness cannot be viewed as being relatively more important than others.
 There is probably little question that the average woman places high value during intercourse on becoming highly sexually excited, being able to reach orgasm during intercourse, and finally arriving at a feeling of sexual fulfillment or satisfaction.
 She probably also attaches a fair amount of importance to the frequency with which she engages in intercourse.